Martenfur/FmodForFoxes/README.md

 2. Install NuGet package ChaiFoxes.FMODAudio.Android.
 Alternatively, you can compile it from sources.
 3. Create `libs` directory in the root of your project.
 4. Navigate to your FMOD Android API installation.
-From it navigate to `\api\core\lib`.
+From there navigate to `\api\core\lib`.
 You will see this:

 ![setup8](/pics/setup8.png)

-5. Each folder contains `libfmod.so` and `libfmodL.so` files.
+5. Each folder contains `libfmod.so` and `libfmodL.so`.
 You need only `libfmod.so` from each directory.
 Copy everything over to your `libs` directory.
 You'll end up with this: